WebView-CG/Compatibility-Data-Project/_features/cookies.md

 Applications can add the option to opt out of ITP by providing a property to their app configuration for some but not all use cases, but users will still have to opt into this behavior in their app settings.

+Different WebViews or the native app can also share cookies by using HTTPCookieStorage.

 TODO: Complete me!